racross1/fetch-backend/README.md

     rails s

+Keep this instance of your terminal open after running this command.

 ## Starting Frontend
-To start the frontend, make sure you are in the **fetch-frontend** folder and then enter the following command in your terminal:
+To start the frontend, open a new terminal instance (keep backend terminal open).

+In your new terminal instance navigate into the **fetch-frontend** folder and then enter the following command in your terminal:

     npm start